 If you have an Amazon speaker, you can listen to Bluegrass Country by just saying the magic words: “Alexa, play Bluegrass Country on TuneIn.”
 On Google Home, the magic words are “OK Google, Play Bluegrass Country.”

 A few listeners have reported that Alexa connects them to the wrong station.
 In this case, you may need to adjust the settings on your app.
-If this has happened to you – and you’ve found a solution – you can help those listeners.
-E-mail us at email@example.com and explain what worked for you and we’ll share it here.
-Thanks!
+One of our listeners sent this solution:

 Internet radios are desktop or component devices that can play streaming audio from the web.
 If you can’t find Bluegrass Country on your internet radio, you can directly enter the stream address: http://ice24.securenetsystems.net/WAMU.
 If you are unable to enter a stream address, contact the radio manufacturer to find out how to update the device, or contact us at support.bluegrasscountry.org and we will do our best to help you.